tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 : A way to group related code together under a common namespace

 Inline Modules
-: The module declaration and the module contents (inside `{ ...}`
+: The module declaration and the module contents (inside `{ ... }` are next to eachother

+Crate Root
+: Aka Root module
+: usually `src/lib.rs`
+: the namespace name is `crate`

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwNzY5NzY5MV19
+eyJoaXN0b3J5IjpbMTczMTUyODQ2OF19
 -->